What Are Game Improvement Irons?

 Callaway Rogue Game Improvement Irons

-The advantages of game improvement irons are basically forgiveness, which technically speaking means less spin, less deflection, and more ball speed on off-center hits.
-Aside from this, game improvement irons that have an offset built-in can also help players who struggle with a right miss, or slice (for a right-hander) to straighten out their start lines.
-Finally, game improvement irons that have a wide sole built in can also help reduce a little bit of the chunkiness of a fat shot by helping the club not enter the ground as easily.
+The advantages are basically forgiveness, which technically speaking means less spin, less deflection, and more ball speed on off-center hits.
+Aside from this, game improvement irons that have an offset built-in can also help players who struggle with a slice or a hook, to straighten out their start lines.
+Finally, game improvement clubs that have a wide sole built in can also help reduce a little bit of the chunkiness of a fat shot by helping the club not enter the ground as easily.

 What Are The Disadvantages?

-There are a few reasons why many golfers who feel they can reliably hit the center of the face will choose a build that is not “game improvement.”
+There are a few reasons why many golfers who feel they can reliably hit the center of the face will choose a different type iron.
 First of all, many golfers have been playing with a certain aesthetic and for both style reasons and psychological reasons they prefer to play with the same type of club that they have played with their entire lives.
-They feel it gives them continuity in standing over a shot to see a certain “look” from a club that inspires confidence, demands a pure strike, and is easy for them to aim.
+They feel it gives them continuity in standing over a shot to see a certain look from a club that inspires confidence, demands a pure strike, and is easy for them to aim.

-As far as performance, the second most cited thing would be that while amateurs need their ball to spin LESS, high-level players in some circumstances want their ball to spin MORE.
-Whether it’s trying to work a ball both ways on command or get a ball to stop on a green, they feel they have total control over their club and want to have this at their disposal instead of eliminating it.
+As far as performance, the second most cited thing would be that while amateurs need their golf balls to spin LESS, high-level players in some circumstances want their ball to spin MORE.
+Whether it’s trying to shape shots or get a ball to stop on a green, they feel they have total control over their club and want to have this at their disposal instead of eliminating it.

-Lastly, one overlooked aspect is that a cavity-back design can have, as we mentioned, a “trampoline” effect.
+Lastly, one overlooked aspect is that a cavity-back design can have, as we mentioned, a trampoline effect.
 Which is fantastic fun for a weekend golfer to feel that pure shot jump 10 yards farther than they’ve ever hit one.
-But for a low-handicap golfer who relies on precise distance control, that “hot spot” effect when you hit one right on the screws is reduced with more conventional designs.
+But for a low-handicap golfer who relies on precise distance control, that hot spot effect when you hit one right on the screws is reduced with players clubs.
 While most amateurs just want to hit their irons as long as possible, the tour-level golfer just needs them to go the exact same distance every single time.

 Do Any Tour Pros Use Game Improvement irons?